Net-Zero Energy House-oriented Linear Programming for the Sizing Problem of Photovoltaic Panels and Batteries: Optimal Sizing of PV Panels and Battery

 The primary objective is to maintain power balance.
 When the electricity generated by PV panels exceeds the consumption and battery capacity, the surplus energy is returned to the grid.
 Conversely, when the generated energy falls short, the battery discharges to meet the demand.
 When the battery reaches the point of depletion, a fuel cell is activated, generating the required energy through fuel combustion.

 It is important to recognize the challenges this power balance issue presents.
-On one hand, the reverse power might lead to overvoltage issues in the feeders, potentially damaging the power grid \cite{tonkoski2012impact,katiraei2011solar,baran2012accommodating}, which we would like to minimize when determining the optimal size for PV panels and the battery.
-On the other hand, to promote the integration of renewable energies into the electrical system, Feed-in Tariffs (FiTs) are commonly utilized.
+On one hand, the reverse power might lead to overvoltage issues in the feeders, potentially damaging the power grid \cite{tonkoski2012impact,katiraei2011solar,baran2012accommodating}, which we would like to minimize when determining the optimal size for PV panels and the battery (note that this might be particularly important when dealing with microgrids \cite{akbari2022optimized}).
+On the other hand, to promote the integration of renewable energies into the electrical system, feed-in tariffs (FiT) are commonly utilized.
 They provide an incentive to users by offering financial compensation for surplus power.
 Both policies are taken into account, respectively, in our following formulation.

-Given the factors previously stated, we should tackle in an economic manner (i.e. money loss or investment) the following terms in our optimization problem: \begin{itemize} \item Investment in PV panels. \item Investment in the battery system. \item Reverse power penalty or FiTs profit. \item Fuel cell generation cost. \end{itemize} First, we present in the next subsection the model of the battery dynamics, which is needed to compute the amount of reverse power penalty, FiTs profit, and fuel cell generation cost.
+Given the factors previously stated, we should tackle in an economic manner (i.e. money loss or investment) the following terms in our optimization problem: \begin{itemize} \item Investment in PV panels. \item Investment in the battery system. \item Reverse power penalty or FiT profit. \item Fuel cell generation cost. \end{itemize} First, we present in the next subsection the model of the battery dynamics, which is needed to compute the amount of reverse power penalty, FiT profit, and fuel cell generation cost.